pressly/goose/README.md

     down-to VERSION   Roll back to a specific VERSION redo              Re-run the latest migration
-    status            Dump the migration status for the current DB dbversion         Print the current version of the database create            Creates a blank migration template
+    status            Dump the migration status for the current DB version           Print the current version of the database create            Creates a blank migration template

 Options: